 Simply put, Imprint Church exists to transform people into generous disciples of Jesus Christ who are sent into the world to make other generous disciples of Jesus Christ.

 We envision a movement of people who love Jesus and who are known more for their generosity and gratefulness in Christ than anything else.
-We want to watch the gospel transform people’s lives and start a movement of planting churches with these distinctions all over the Northwest to transform our communities and our world.
+We want to be a part of helping the gospel transform people’s lives and start a movement of planting churches with these distinctions all over the Northwest to transform our communities and our world.